 - Consult the media in your area to obtain a status report and find out about the procedures to be followed.

 If the authorities require it or you believe your safety is in jeopardy, evacuate your home.
-Inform your family or the municipality of the place where you plan to stay temporarily.
+Inform your family or the municipality of the place you plan to stay temporarily.

 If the authorities allow it and your safety is not jeopardized, return to your home, preferably during the day, when problems and hazards are easier to see.
 When you arrive, take pictures to document the damage to your home.